WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 - No entering the nether
 - No eyes of ender
 - No totems of undying
+- Players cannot hold more than 8 regular golden apples in their inventory.

 ## Other Info
 - The center will always be at 0,0